yonkov/Softuni/JS Web/Angular JS Fundamentals/final-project/README.md

 ## Private Part

 Logged-in users can post comments and read all the articles.
-However, they can create, modify or delete articles.
+However, they cannot create, modify or delete articles.

 ## Admin Part